Authority: Executive Vice Chancellor and Provost

-Associate Professors are to be evaluated to determine if they meet the expectations set forth in their Statements of Mutual Expectations.
+Associate Professors are to be evaluated to determine if they meet the expectations set forth in their Statement of Faculty Responsibilities.
 Further bases for evaluation are described in subsection 4.3.

 4.2 Standards for Professor

-Professors are to be evaluated to determine if they meet the expectations set forth in their Statement of Mutual Expectations.
+Professors are to be evaluated to determine if they meet the expectations set forth in their Statement of Faculty Responsibilities.
 Further bases for evaluation are described in subsection 5.3.